COSC1107-CT/pytomata-marker/README.md

 def test_case_handler_function(test_case, value_1, value_2, *, key_value):
-    # ...
+    # …
 ```

+This function is only applicable when all test cases are evaluated identically.

 #### Documenting Library Functions

-All library functions should include a docstring describing the:
+All library functions should include documentation describing the:

 <!-- TODO: Finish and provide an e.g. including test cases. -->
+1. Intended use case and behaviour;
+2.

 ### Style Considerations